 Having a reputation for being different also means we attract world-class academics who support our progressive ethos.
 For you, that means learning from tutors who are not just recognised leaders in everything from ancient civilisations to artificial intelligence, but also approachable and empathetic people.
 Taught in groups of two or three through Oxford’s world-famous tutorial system, you’ll receive all the support you need to excel.

-Another consequence of being different is that we were founded just on the edge of the very centre of Oxford – which is now right at the working heart of the university.
-We’re minutes from the Mathematical Institute, the Physics and Engineering and we literally overlook the new Stephen A. Schwarzman Building for the Humanities (opening 2024).
+Another consequence of being different is that we were founded on the edge of Oxford’s historic centre – in a location which is now smack bang at the heart of the university.
+We’re minutes from the Mathematical Institute, the Physics and Engineering Faculties and we literally overlook the new Stephen A. Schwarzman Building for the Humanities (opening 2024).
 All of which means that Somerville guaranteed a front row seat for years to come.

 It’s also worth mentioning that our location puts us right in the heart of the vibrant Jericho neighbourhood, with more pubs, bars, cafés and bakeries (plus arthouse cinema) than you can shake a stick at.
 A bit further up the road you’ll also find Port Meadow, with its famous views over Oxford’s dreaming spires and a lazy stretch of river where many students go for walks and wild swimming.

-Then, there is Somerville College itself.
-Our buildings may not be quite as grand as some places, but we love them all dearly; from elegant Darbishire to brutalist Vaughan, each one tells a chapter in the story of Somerville.
-Best of all, they provide enough room for you to be guaranteed accommodation in college for every single year of your degree.
-At the heart of college is our stunning library.
+It’s not just our community and our heritage that make Somerville special.
+Our buildings and gardens are also unique, with every one of them – from elegant Darbishire to Brutalist Vaughan – telling a new chapter in the Somerville story.
+Best of all, our buildings offer enough space for you to be accommodated in college throughout your degree – a real rarity among Oxford colleges.
+At the very heart of College is our stunning library.
 Built when women were denied access to the Bodleian, it has grown into one of the best-stocked undergraduate libraries in Oxford, meaning you’ll likely never have to buy your own textbooks.